mulhod/reviewer_experience_prediction/README.md

     * Reviewer/user stats, such as:
         - Achievements attained
         - Number of hours played in the last 2 weeks
+- This project was originally the basis for a class project for a course at Montclair State University.
+After the conclusion of that project, I continued the research and the bulk of the updates to the code, data, and algorithms have been made since then.
+- I gave a talk about this work entitled "Applying Machine Learning and NLP to Video Game Reviews" on December 17<sup>th</sup>, 2015 at Montclair State University.
+The slides for this talk can be accessed either in the "slides" directory or at this [link](https://docs.google.com/presentation/d/1a1cg90LE-ovqoZFx1FfBPNquZP0FvVKNC0WOF95ZpSc/edit?usp=sharing).

 ## Current -- and More General -- Aim
 - Use the system to conduct machine learning experiments of various kinds, not just in trying to predict number of game-hours played.